zydou/arti/doc/dev/notes/circuit-padding.md

 so some of this document is speculative.

-This document describes both client-side and relay-side Maybenot instantiation, but our implementation efforts are focused on client-side Maybenot framework support at this time.
+This document describes both client-side and relay-side Maybenot instantiation, but our we have only implemented client-side Maybenot framework support at this time (Sep 2025).
 The relay-side information is provided to enable accurate simulation in the Maybenot simulator framework, to support research into Tor-specific Maybenot defense machines.